Category Definition

 The greatest systemic risk in modern venture capital is conflating narrative generation with structural judgment.

 Legacy AI tools (ChatGPT, Claude, and their respective wrappers) are probabilistic generation engines.
-They excel at formatting pitch decks and summarizing data rooms.
+They format pitch decks and summarize data rooms competently.
 LLMs optimize for persuasion — they applaud a well-written narrative, but they cannot evaluate mathematical business physics.

 askOdin is a deterministic physics engine.
 We do not generate text; we compile logic.